Duvaragesh/iApproval/README.md

 Problem statement:
 -
- Ideally a new Joinee in a project will not have access to any of the client application and servicenow to create a Joiner request.
-Also he/she need helps from existing team member to create create new Joiner request and keep chasing him/her for the status of the request.
-Once the Joiner request is completed he has to create multiple request to get access to all the client applications.
+ A new Joinee in a project will not have access to any of the client applications and servicenow to create a Joiner request.
+He/she needs help from an existing team member to create a new Joiner request to get the profile created and then keep chasing them for the status of the request.
+Once the Joiner request is completed then he/she has to create multiple requests to get access to all the client applications.
+This process is time consuming and too many manual interventions involved.
+The new joiner will not be productive untill they get access.

 Solution:
 -
- A new Joiner Just fill the request form and get the signature from the corresponding team manager, upload it in iApproval application.
+ A new Joiner Just fill a request form, get the signature from the corresponding team manager and upload it in iApproval application.

 Processes in iApproval:
 -